mklemm/jaxb-rich-contract-plugin/README.md

   see below for details of each of the plugins

 #### From Maven
-There is a maven reporitory for this project under:
+There is a maven repository for this project under:

 http://maven.klemm-scs.com/release